Understanding the basics

 Your 'Personal Allowance’ is the income you can receive each year without paying tax.
 Any tax-free cash you take from your drawdown pot doesn’t count towards your Personal Allowance.
 Once you have taken your tax-free cash, any drawdown income that you take is taxed as income.
 It is added to any income you have from other sources in the tax year for calculating the rate and amount of tax to be paid.

-You can normally take up to 25% of your drawdown pot tax-free when you retire and after you transfer to your drawdown income provider.
+You can normally take up to 25% of your drawdown pot tax-free when you retire and after you transfer to your Drawdown income provider.
 After the transfer, you can take your tax-free cash all at once or you can take 25% of each withdrawal that you make tax-free.

 It’s up to you what you do with your tax-free cash, but you may want to think carefully about how you take it.
 Don’t forget, inflation reduces the spending power of cash so you should think carefully before just leaving it in your current account for a long time.